 Things you’ll need:

 - Similar to air drying, cut the hydrangea stem to the size you’d prefer.
 We recommend only using hydrangeas that are mature.

 - Boil enough water to fill your large vase or jar.
 You will need 2 parts boiling water, to 1 part glycerin.
 Pour the boiling water into your jar, add the glycerin and stir until it has dissolved.
 Allow the solution to cool slightly, then, add in your hydrangea stem - about a third of the stem will be submerged in the solution (don’t submerge the petals or hydrangea head).

 - Store the hydrangea in the vase, in a cool, dark room.
 Check on the flowers in a few weeks.
 It can take anywhere between 2-6 weeks.
 If the solution is looking a little empty, you can add more during this preserving process.

 - To tell if the hydrangea is ready and preserved - the petals will feel rather soft and smooth.
 The petals may be darker in colour as well.

 Hydrangeas are one of the most popular dried flowers.
-Dried hydrangea is a simple and affordable statement piece for your home.
+Preserved and dried hydrangea is a simple and affordable statement piece for your home.
 It looks amazing in a vase on its own or added to some other dried flower stems.

-We love using hydrangea in our arrangements, it is almost in every one we create!
-Such as our Golden Hydrangea Arrangement featuring cream hydrangea or our Rosie Arrangement with pops of coloured hydrangea.
+We love using dried hydrangea in our arrangements, it is almost in every one we create!